cyberartemio/wardriver-pwnagotchi-plugin/README.md

 *Once configured, the plugin works autonomously and you don't have to do anything.
 Check the sections below to learn more about how it works.*

+### 🖥️ Web UI

+All the operations are done through the plugin's Web UI.
+Inside of it, you can see the current wardriving session statistics, global statistics (including your WiGLE profile), all networks seen by your pwnagotchi and also plot the networks on map.
+You can upload automatically the sessions on WiGLE when internet is available, or upload them manually through the Web UI.

+You can reach the Web UI by opening `http://<pwnagotchi ip>/plugins/wardriver` in your browser.

 ### 🚗 Wardriving

 Everytime bettercap refresh the access points list (normally every 2 minutes more or less), the plugin will log the new networks seen along with the latitude, longitude and altitude.
 Each time the service is restarted a new session will be created.
 If you have enabled it, the plugin will display the total number of networks of the current session on the pwnagotchi display.